jiaweihong/VertCheck/README.md

-A web app that calculates the height of a user's vertical jump using video analysis.
+A NextJS web app, that uses TailwindCSS and is hosted on Firebase, that calculates the height of a user's vertical jump using video analysis.

 Link to website: https://vertcheck-6b91e.web.app/